colemank/colemank.github.io/README.md

-# ways-to-give.github.io
+# ways-to-give
-github pages test for my ways to give webpage
+building a landing page for the multiple ways people can donate